cscsCSCScscs/pyodbc/Drivers-and-Driver-Managers.md

 unixODBC tries to be the definitive standard for ODBC on non-Windows platforms.
 It is available on all Unix OS's and Mac OSX (`brew install unixodbc`).
 It also provides the command line tools `odbcinst` and `isql` which are useful for manipulating the ODBC configuration files (see below) and making SQL calls without pyodbc.
 For documentation on these utilities, run `man odbcinst` or `man isql`.

-The website for unixODBC is here http://www.unixodbc.org. unixODBC is not open-source and the website does not have extensive documentation but the front page is very useful for the release notes about unixODBC itself.
+The website for unixODBC is http://www.unixodbc.org/.
+It does not have extensive documentation but the front page is very useful for the release notes about unixODBC itself.
+The unixODBC codebase is available on [SourceForge](https://sourceforge.net/projects/unixodbc/).

 On Unix platforms and Mac OSX, pyodbc has assumed unixODBC is being used rather than iODBC since version 3.0.8 (April 2015).